 The earliest way of writing down numbers was to carve notches in tally sticks, and this method spread from Africa all over Europe and Asia.
 But by about 9000 BC, people in West Asia began to use a different method of counting.
 Instead of tally sticks, people made clay tokens in different shapes.
 The shapes meant different types of things.
 So a little clay ball might mean a sheep, while a clay pyramid might mean a pig.

 In this way, you could count different things, and another person who saw the tokens would know what you meant – three balls and four pyramids would mean three sheep and four pigs.
 Probably the reason that people wanted a new way of counting at this time is related to the beginnings of farming and keeping animals at about the same time.
 People used these tokens all over West Asia, from India to East Africa and Greece.
+Women made most of the tokens, so probably women were the ones keeping track of the trades.

 By about 4000 BC, people came up with an even better idea, combining tally sticks and tokens – how about making grooves on the tokens themselves?
 Then the tokens could mean more complicated things like “female goat” or “male goat”, or “best olive oil” and “cheap olive oil”.